CourseReps/ECEN489-Spring2016/Project1/API_SQLDatabase.md

 ##Class Name: RFFieldSQLDatabase
 ###Purpose of RFFieldSQLDatabaseclass:
-This class provides the interface between the calling fucntion and a MySQL database.
+This class provides the interface between the calling fucntion and a MySQL database and Google Fusion Tables.
 There are various functions to retrieve data based upon provided criteria such as Latitude and Longitude, Device ID, etc...